The translation of this document is outdated.

 or to perform particular activities for the elimination thereof,

-as well as to specify the time period for the execution of these
+and also to specify the time period for the performance of these

 activities.

-(2) A supervisory body is entitled to perform the activities
+(2) The supervisory body is entitled to perform the activities

-provision of such an information society service, which creates
+provision of such an information society service which creates or

-or may create serious risk if these activities are proportional
+may create serious risk, provided that these activities are

-to the protection of the relevant interests and are necessary
+proportional to the protection of the relevant interests and are

 1) the interests of the public, especially for the prevention

-her race, gender, religious convictions or ethnic origin, as well
+religious convictions or ethnic origin, and also violations

 2) public safety, including national security and defence;